euank/kitchen-sink/goimport-counts/README.md

 go.uber.org/zap
 EOF

-# Go get some tea; it hits github to find the root vcs for all pkg imports.
+# Go get some tea; it hits the package vcs in question to find the root vcs for
+# all pkg imports.
+# Because of vanity urls, some also timeout, and there's no parallelization.
 # Omit 'glog' to make it faster
 # ...